 Chad is a student in the Social Service Worker program at Durham College and a volunteer at Roles & Associates Psychotherapy Services Inc.

 Registered Psychotherapist (Qualifying)

-Kristen (She/They) is a Registered Psychotherapist-Qualifying (RP-Q) and member of the College of Registered Psychotherapists of Ontario (CRPO).
-After completing her psychology degree at Laurentian University and post-graduate studies in Autism & Behavioural Science at Algonquin College, Kristen worked for the school board as an Applied Behaviour Analysis (ABA) Therapist with children and teens on the autism spectrum.
-In 2018, Kristen became the program coordinator of a youth centre in Greater Sudbury where she has since developed and facilitated several programs and workshops for teens.
+Kristen (She/They) completed her psychology degree at Laurentian University and post-graduate studies in Autism & Behavioural Science at Algonquin College.
+Kristen worked for the school board as an Applied Behaviour Analysis (ABA) Therapist with individuals with autism before completing her masters in counselling psychology through Yorkville University.
+Since 2018, Kristen has been the program coordinator of a youth centre in Greater Sudbury where she has since developed and facilitated several programs and workshops for youth and families.
 Kristen is a strong advocate in the 2S-LGBTQ+ community and an experienced musician that promotes the importance of diversity and creativity in self-care.
-In the final practicum stage of obtaining her Master of Arts in Counselling Psychology through Yorkville University, Kristen utilizes both Cognitive Behavioural Therapy (CBT) and Narrative Therapy (NT) strategies when working with individuals, children, and families.
+Kristen utilizes a variety of therapeutic strategies when working with individuals, children, families and couples.

 Sandra A Shymanski

 Sandra A Shymanski is the administrative Assistant to Stacey Roles RN PhD Psychotherapist, Owner/Director.